 The Vasque Breeze AT Mid GTX hiking boots for men are a step up from the Talus.
 These are for tough hiking on rough off-trail terrain, and therefore a little more expensive but when compared to others in their class, are actually awesome value.

-The combination of waterproof leather and Gore-Tex keeps your feet dry from wet weather and allow your feet to breathe, stopping any sweat build up and overheating.
+The combination of waterproof leather and Gore-Tex keeps your feet dry from wet weather and allows your feet to breathe, stopping any sweat build-up and overheating.
 The soles are ultra-grippy thanks to the Vibram Contact Grip that is designed for all terrains.
-And the EVA midsole, footbeds and cushion ensure your feet stay comfy under a heavy load.
+And the EVA midsole, footbeds, and cushion ensure your feet stay comfy under a heavy load.

 The boots fit well and give great stability, support, and protection for off-trail hiking. they’re also designed to handle it and their durability will last for many miles.
 The only negative is that they are a bit stiff, reducing your flexibility a little.